LemonFace0309/HackMIT/pitch.md

 ### TLDR:

-1. Water degradation affects millions globally, yet vast water bodies remain unmonitored due to inadequate resources.
+1. According to the UN, two-thirds of the world will face water shortages by 2025 (Source: [United Nations](https://press.un.org/en/2016/sgsm17610.doc.htm#:~:text=By%202025%2C%20nearly%201.8%20billion,carbon%20capture%20and%20storage%20systems.)) - that's 4.7 billion people.
+Yet vast water bodies remain unmonitored due to inadequate resources.
 2. AquaGuard integrates satellite and crowdsourced imagery with localized wildlife and human data to give an in-depth analysis of water quality.
 3. Our AI dashboard, powered by GPT-4, provides real-time water quality scores, health implications, and actionable insights, supported by both WHO and CDC metrics.
 4. Introduced gamification: Users earn rewards for their conservation actions, fostering a global community of water guardians.